 In 1993, out of necessity, I designed and built an interface box to solve a problem I was having in the studio.
 I wanted to feed a guitar amplifier with a pre-recorded guitar track coming from a 2” Studer tape recorder.
 The problem was the output of the tape recorder was not compatible with the input of the guitar amplifier.
 I made some phone calls to audio dealers looking for an interface to handle the conversion and discovered none existed.
 After a few days of experimenting with off-the-shelf transformers and a simple circuit design the first Reamp was born.
 With pressure from fellow engineers who wanted their own Reamp I decided to get into the manufacturing of Reamps.

-In the last seventeen years over 3000 Reamps have been sold in the United States and overseas.
+For seventeen years over 3000 Reamps were sold by me in the United States and overseas.
 A huge user list of famous engineers, producers and musicians adds integrity to the Reamp® brand name.
-The demand driven mostly by word of mouth has continued to grow with 2010 being its biggest sales year to date.
+The demand driven mostly by word of mouth continued to grow with 2010 being its biggest and last sales year.
 The Reamp® trademark has become synonymous with the process of re-amplifying and is used frequently when describing the process itself.

 Oakland, CA – January 1, 2011 – Recording engineer John Cuniberti announced today that he has signed an agreement to sell his Reamp patent, trademark and all business assets to Radial Engineering Ltd, a leading manufacturer of products used by audio professionals and musicians around the world.
 Financial terms were not disclosed.

 As part of the agreement Radial will continue to build the Reamp with the same transformer and circuit found in Cuniberti’s current V2 design.

 Radial has also agreed to maintain customer support for previous Reamp customers.